ropensci/allodb/README.md

 [![CRAN
 status](https://www.r-pkg.org/badges/version/allodb)](https://cran.r-project.org/pkg=allodb)

-**allodb** is a database of allometric equations.
+**allodb** is a database of allometric equations focusing on ForestGEO sites.
 To manipulate these equations and calculate biomass see [fgeo.biomass](https://forestgeo.github.io/fgeo.biomass/).

+## Warning

+These features are not ready for research.
+Resulting biomass values are still incorrect.
+Contact <gonzalezeb@si.edu> or <teixeirak@si.edu> for updates.

 ## Installation